twooldridge/workshop/terminal.md

 cd ../;ln -s ${PWD}/bin/PopLDDecay ~/bin/
 ```

-3) At times we'll want to use [PLINK](https://www.cog-genomics.org/plink/).
-Once you download the appropriate binary, just place it in your `~/bin/` folder and make sure it runs.
-No installation required!
+3) At times, we'll want to use [PLINK](https://www.cog-genomics.org/plink/).
+Once you download the appropriate binary, place it in your `~/bin/` folder and make sure it runs (that is, make sure the file's permissions are set up properly.
+No installation is required!

 4) We'll also be using [ANGSD](https://www.popgen.dk/angsd/index.php/Main_Page) for some analyses of genotype likelihoods.
 To install:

 ```
 #download htslib
 git clone --recurse-submodules https://github.com/samtools/htslib.git;